HIV and Opportunistic Infections, Coinfections, and Conditions

 Should people with HIV get tested for HBV?

-Every person who has HIV should get tested for HBV.
-Testing can detect HBV infection even when a person has no symptoms of the disease.
+CDC recommends that all people with HIV get tested for HBV.
+Testing can detect HBV infection even when a person has no symptoms of the infection.

 There are several HBV blood tests.
 Results of different tests have different meanings.
 For example, a positive hepatitis B surface antigen (HBsAg) test result shows that a person has acute or chronic HBV and can spread the virus to others.

-To learn more about HBV tests, visit the CDC webpage Hepatitis B FAQs for the Public (look under the heading “Tests”).
+To learn more about HBV tests, visit the CDC webpage Hepatitis B Questions and Answers for the Public (look under the heading "Tests").

 What are the symptoms of HBV infection?

-Some people with acute HBV don’t have symptoms.
+Some people with acute HBV don't have symptoms.
 But some people can have signs of HBV soon after becoming infected.
-Mild to severe symptoms of acute HBV can include the following:
+Symptoms of acute HBV can include the following:

 - Loss of appetite

 - Jaundice (yellowing of the skin or the whites of the eyes)